-You might binge in isolation or secretly.
-After a binge-eating episode, you are filled with guilt, disgust and shame about yourself.
-Dealing with these ugly feelings make you want to gorge more as you struggle internally.
-You vow not to binge and yet the compulsion is so strong that you eating excessively again when triggered.
+You might binge-eat in isolation or secretly.
+After a binge eating episode, you are filled with guilt, disgust and shame about yourself.
+Dealing with these ugly feelings makes you want to gorge more as you struggle internally.
+You vow not to binge and yet the compulsion is so strong that you eat excessively again when triggered.

 You might struggle with pre-existing anxiety or depression.
-These mental disorders can cause or worsen your binge-eating problem.
+These mental disorders can cause or worsen your binge eating problem.